Code-Institute-Submissions/quizgames/README.md

 * [Git](https://git-scm.com) - Git was used for version control and pushing the code to GitHub
 * [GitHub](https://github.com/) - This is where my repository is held externally.
 * [Javascript/JQuery](https://jquery.com/) - This was imported via the Bootstrap framework to enable me to create a responsive collapsible nav bar at smaller screen sizes JavaScript has also been used to develop the game.
-* [Font Awesome](https://fontawesome.com/) - I used Font Awesome for the icons in my navbar and the buttons on my index page. .
+* [Font Awesome](https://fontawesome.com/) - I used Font Awesome for the icons in my navbar and the buttons on my index page.
+* [Imgur](https://imgur.com/) - I used Imgur to store my picture's that I've used on my site..

 ### Testing